Everything they gave us before they left

 The Band’s final concert, played on Thanksgiving Day at San Francisco’s Winterland Ballroom in 1976, was infamously plagued with tension.
 According to Levon Helm, The Band’s drummer and singer and only American, none of the boys even wanted to stop touring together except for lead guitarist Robbie Robertson, who was so hellbent on getting off the road that the others had no choice but to give in.
 But all we saw watching the film was a group of five men (and nearly two dozen of their most famous friends) who know each other cold.
 They’ve been playing some of these songs for sixteen years, but, despite being so obviously lived-in, their performances never feel rote.
 Instead, my father and I nestled with pleasure into the coziness of the tunes we knew so well.
 These were our friends—the men or the songs, we couldn’t have said which—and we only got to see them once a year.
 The Band may have been pretty sick of each other by 1976, but we never got sick of them.

-Please consider a paid subscription to keep reading.
+Please consider a paid subscription to support our writers.